JoshSchoen/vcl-quickstart/create-users/README.md

 - Appropriate privileges or access to an account with sufficient permissions to create users.

 ## Step 1: Access the VantageCloud Lake Environments Database
-Use VantageCloud Lake Console Editor a Teradata SQL client, command-line tool or  to connect to the Environments database where you want to create the user.
+Use VantageCloud Lake Console Editor, a Teradata SQL client, command-line tool or  to connect to the Environments database where you want to create the user.
 Provide the necessary connection details, `Server name`, `username`, `password`

 ---

 *If you don't have access to a SQL client or a command-line, the **VantageCloud Lake Console Editor** is the easiest way to get started.
-Contact your administrator or [start a trial]().*
+Contact your administrator or [start a 14 day free trial]().*

 ---